Gurkiran-Kaur/Statistical_modelling_project/README.md

 Connected  to CityBikes API, queried it and tried exploring it’s structure.
 Chose the city named “Cork” and retrieved all available bike stations in that city For each bike station, the API was used to call the latitude, longitude and number of bikes.
-Finally this JSON object was parsed into python and converted into a dataframe
+Finally this JSON object was parsed into python and converted into a dataframe.

 ### Part 2
 Based on data built in part 1 from Citybik, relevant keys were identified as Latitude and Longitude for each Station in the list of stations.